Last Updated on

 Once you’ve stabilized the initial issue, it’s time to put a plaster on to help things heal.
 In the case of your summer lawn, this means turning to something like Banish Weed Killer to keep pesky weeds at bay.
 The trouble is, once your lawn has enough water to thrive, the weeds will come, too.
 As such, even a hydrated lawn might not be able to thrive the way you expect.
 And, given that these spread like wildfire in the summer months, it’s essential you take steps to keep them at bay.
 Bear in mind, though, that merely pulling these when they appear won’t help your case.
 Even if you manage to get them at the root, further contamination is sure to follow before you know.
 To make sure it doesn’t happen, mix weed killer into your water.
 This stops weed growth at a root level.
 That then ensures your lawn has plenty of time to heal in the same way that a plaster keeps infection at bay.

 Of course, a first aid kit wouldn’t be much good to anyone if it merely covered an issue without curing it.
 And, in the case of your lawn, one treatment won’t be enough to keep issues like these at bay for long.
 As such, you also need to turn your attention to an ongoing treatment plan you can stick to.
 When it comes to watering, a fantastic option here would be a sprinkler system.
 You can set these up to come on at a particular time each week.
 As such, you can ensure your lawn gets regular watering whether you remember it or not.
 During hot spells, increase the time these sprinklers come on so that your lawn always receives the water it needs.
 If you don’t fancy that, develop an ongoing watering schedule, and make sure you don’t get off-course with it.
+Despite the fact that the fire sprinkler system is a life saving system and not intended to protect the building, 96% of structures that had fires were saved by the fire sprinklers alone.

 When it comes to weeds, your best bet for keeping them at bay is to use a mulching lawn mower.
 These cut grass and then relay it straight onto your lawn.
 By doing so, grass clippings can break down to provide added nutrients to your yard.
 By laying atop your soil, mulch can also act as a protective barrier to stop weeds from gaining root.
 What’s more, this is another step which you don’t need to think too much about.
 All you need to do is invest in a mulching mower to use for the rest of the season.